Skip to content

 Use hardware-accelerated codecs whenever possible

-Video encoding can be very memory intensive depending on codec and number of frames
+[!WARNING] Video encoding can be memory-intensive depending on codec and frame count.

 Advanced Video Options

-Any specified video options will be sent to ffmpeg
+Any specified video options are passed to ffmpeg as-is.

 For details, see https://trac.ffmpeg.org/wiki#Encoding